Skip to content

 A – Always point the firearm in a safe direction, such as at the ground.
 If an unplanned discharge occurs, then no one will be injured because the gun was pointed in a safe direction.

 B – Be sure of your target and what is beyond your target.
-You must know for certain what your target is and know there are not any other hunters, houses, vehicles, or other animals behind your target in case your bullet or shot carries through or passed a target.
+You must know for certain what your target is and know there are not any other hunters, houses, vehicles, or other animals behind your target in case your bullet or shot carries through or passes a target.
 If an animal is on the horizon, you should not shoot as you cannot be sure of what is behind the target.

-K – Keep your finger out of the trigger guard and off the trigger until the moment you are ready to shoot.
+K – Keep your finger out of the trigger guard and off the trigger until you are ready to shoot.
 This can prevent a lot of accidental gun discharges.
 Also, ensure that branches or other objects do not contact the trigger or trigger guard.

-AgAmerica Lending encourages everyone in pursuit of ag recreation this fall to take a hunting safety course and brush up on safety tips.
+AgAmerica encourages everyone in pursuit of ag recreation this fall to take a hunting safety course and brush up on safety tips.
 We also wish everyone the best of luck!

 If you would like to discuss AgAmerica’s Recreation Land loans to secure your own slice of ag recreation heaven, contact us today to speak with a team member.